Triaging Launchpad project bugs

 We do not assign bugs as part of the triage process.
 Only In progress bugs should be assigned to someone.

 Even Critical bugs do not need an assignee, unless they are being worked on.
 Being at the top of the queue is all we need for Critical bugs to get the attention they require.

 If you are working on Launchpad in your own time you'll most likely want to fix those bugs that matter to you, regardless of what importance the Launchpad project gives them.
 That's great and we welcome all bug fixes; we encourage you to look at our page about fixing bugs first.

-Members of Canonical's Launchpad team will select bugs depending on whether they're in a maintenance or feature squad.
+Members of Canonical's Launchpad team will select bugs as seems appropriate to them.

 Four times a year, we put all of the High bugs back through the triage process.
 This lets us make sure that all those bugs really should be High and to take account of anything that has changed since they were last triaged.